mrrdark022/Nalpo/README.md

 ## Overview
 Nalpo is a voice assistant system that uses an **ESP32** and an **INMP441 microphone** to capture audio.
 The captured audio is sent to a server, where speech is detected and transcribed.
 The text is then processed by **Gemini AI** to generate a response, which is converted back into speech and played through a Bluetooth speaker connected to the server.

-Additionally, Nalpo features an expressive face with **four LEDs and two servos** controlled by an **ESP8266**.
+Additionally, we have added expressive face with **four LEDs and two servos** controlled by an **ESP8266**.
 The face synchronizes with the assistant’s voice, displaying different movements based on the interaction state:
 - **Idle Mode**: The face moves randomly.
 - **Recording Mode**: The face stops moving, and the mouth LEDs glow.
 - **Speaking Mode**: The mouth LEDs blink with a 50ms delay to simulate speech.